Two weeks and a day after the night which altered my life forever, I did a new and brave thing: I answered my front door at eleven in the morning.

 I couldn’t keep the incredulous frown off my face.

 Evelyn sighed and gestured around the room.
 “This is hardly the worst condition to which a human being can sink.
 You should be proud of how quickly you’ve accepted reality.
-Most people who have to be introduced to magic spend the rest of their lives trying to refute or forget it, or go mad in the process.
+Most people who have to be introduced to magic spend the rest of their lives trying to refute it or forget it, or go mad in the process.
 You’re not smearing your own excrement on the walls, are you?”

 A lump formed in my throat.
 She didn’t get it.
 “Well … no, but—”